kennknowles/python-jsonpath-rw/README.md

 >>> from jsonpath_rw import jsonpath, parse

-# A robust parser, not just a regex, makes powerful extensions possible
+# A robust parser, not just a regex.
+(Makes powerful extensions possible; see below)
 >>> jsonpath_expr = parse('foo[*].baz')

 # Extracting values is easy